-Serum sodium measurement is used to assess acid-base balance, water balance, water poisoning and dehydration.
+Serum sodium measurement assesses acid-base balance, water balance, water poisoning, and dehydration.

 More information

-Of the electrolytes measured in the blood, Sodium (Na) has the highest concentration.
-It is the major cation in extracellular fluid.
-Sodium plays an important role in acid-base balance and neuromuscular function.
-It maintains an inverse relationship with blood potassium level.
-Usually, the body uses what is needed from sodium intake in the diet and the excess is excreted in the urine.
-This balance is regulated by several mechanisms.
-Any problem with any of the regulatory mechanisms can cause abnormal levels of sodium in the blood.
-These mechanisms include the production of hormones that increase (natriuretic peptide) or decrease (aldosterone) the elimination of sodium in the urine and the production of antidiuretic hormone (ADH) that prevents water loss.
+Sodium (Na) has the highest concentration of electrolytes measured in the blood.
+It is the principal cation in extracellular fluid.
+Sodium plays a vital role in acid-base balance and neuromuscular function.
+It maintains an inverse relationship with blood potassium levels.
+Usually, the body uses what is needed from sodium intake in the diet, and the excess is excreted in the urine.
+Several mechanisms regulate this balance.
+Any problem with any of the regulatory mechanisms can cause abnormal sodium levels in the blood.
+These mechanisms include the production of hormones that increase (natriuretic peptide) or decrease (aldosterone), the elimination of sodium in the urine, and the production of antidiuretic hormone (ADH) that prevents water loss.
 Another mechanism is thirst.
-When sodium levels rise in the blood, thirst is created, and the resulting intake of water helps to return Sodium to blood levels.
+When sodium levels rise in the blood, thirst is created, and the resulting water intake helps to return Sodium to blood levels.

-The concentration of sodium in the blood is closely related to the balance of body fluids, and in fact, its concentration stimulates the kidneys to compensate for changes in body fluid balance.
+The sodium concentration in the blood is closely related to the balance of body fluids.
+Its concentration stimulates the kidneys to compensate for changes in body fluid balance.
 For example, as the body's water increases, the sodium concentration decreases.
-This stimulates the kidneys to compensate through sodium retention and water excretion.
-This process is accomplished through the action of aldosterone.
-If the water in the body decreases, the sodium concentration in the blood increases.
+This stimulates the kidneys to compensate through sodium retention and water excretion, which is accomplished through the action of aldosterone.
+If the body's water decreases, the blood's sodium concentration increases.
 This activates the secretion of the antidiuretic hormone, resulting in water retention.

 Blood sodium is measured when the patient has symptoms of sodium imbalance or disorders associated with abnormal sodium levels.
-The state of reduced sodium levels in the blood is called hyponatraemia.
-Signs of this imbalance include lethargy, confusion, abdominal cramps, anxiety, oliguria, rapid and weak pulse, headache, reduced skin tenderness, tremor, convulsions and possibly coma.
-Hypernatraemia is a condition where blood sodium levels are above normal.
+Hyponatremia is a state of reduced sodium levels in the blood.
+Signs of this imbalance include lethargy, confusion, abdominal cramps, anxiety, oliguria, rapid and weak pulse, headache, reduced skin tenderness, tremors, convulsions, and possibly coma.
+Hypernatraemia is a condition in which blood sodium levels are above normal.
 Signs of this imbalance include dry mucous membranes, fever, thirst, and anxiety.

 Possible Interpretations of Pathological Values

-- Increase (Hypernatraemia): Congestive heart failure, Cushing's disease, dehydration, diabetes mellitus, sweating, diarrhea, hyperaldosteronism, hypertension, hypokalaemia, salicylate toxicity, toxinemia, vomiting-syndrome.
+- Increase (Hypernatraemia): Congestive heart failure, Cushing's disease, dehydration, diabetes mellitus, sweating, diarrhea, hyperaldosteronism, hypertension, hypokalaemia, salicylate toxicity, toxemia, vomiting syndrome.
 Medications: ACTH, androgens, ampicillin, calcium, carbenicillin, carbenoxolone, clonidine, corticosteroids, diazoxide, estrogens, gamma-hydroxybutyrate (GHB), guanethidine, lactulose, mannitol, methoxyflurane, methyldopa, mineralocorticoids, oral contraceptives, oxyphenbutazone, phenylbutazone, alkaloids, reserpine, sodium bicarbonate, tetracycline.
 Herbal or natural remedies that include licorice.

 Important Note